UPPMAX/UPPMAX-documentation/docs/software/vartrix.md

 ```

 After this, search for the [module](../cluster_guides/modules.md)
-of your favorite Vartrix version, using:
+of your favourite Vartrix version, using:

 ```bash
 module spider vartrix